 Luckily, the stress test doesn’t technically apply when you’re renewing your mortgage.
 That means continuing with the same (or similar) terms with the bank that gave you your mortgage in the first place.

 However, sometimes it’s not the best financial choice to renew your mortgage because you might find a lower rate elsewhere.
-In that way, the new mortgage rules make it even more important than ever to shop around for the best mortgage rate.
+In that way, the new mortgage rules make it even more important than ever to shop around a competitive mortgage rate.

 Does the Stress Test Apply to All Mortgage Lenders?

-No, credit unions and private mortgage lenders in Canada aren’t required to conduct a stress test with their borrowers.
-For instance, credit unions will qualify you for a mortgage based on their actual rates rather than the higher rates required via the stress test process.
-This might sound like a win, but remember that a credit union or private lender may not offer the lowest interest rates on the market – which could also restrict your buying power.
+No, credit unions and private mortgage lenders in Canada aren’t required to conduct a stress test with their borrowers, although many will do so anyway to reduce their exposure to risk.
+And the lenders that do qualify you for a mortgage based on their actual rates rather than the higher rates required via the stress test process may not offer the lowest interest rates on the market – which could also restrict your buying power.

 Finding the Best Mortgage Rate

-When it comes to getting a mortgage in Canada, it’s definitely harder since the mortgage rule changes were introduced.
+When it comes to getting a mortgage in Canada, it’s definitely harder since the mortgage stress test was introduced, and now it’s even more challenging for some borrowers with the recent guideline changes.
 But it’s not impossible.
 With a few financial tricks and the right saving strategies, there’s no reason to give up on your dream of home ownership.
-Keep saving for a down payment and maintain a good credit score, and you’ll be unlocking the front door to your new house in no time.
+Keep saving for a down payment and maintain a good credit score, and you’ll be unlocking the front door to your new house in no time